 Appropriately Uses Anti-Anxiety Medication

-In Clifton Nursing and Rehabilitation, 22.77% of Patients use Anti-Anxiety Medication
+In Willow Park Rehabilitation and Healthcare Center, 22.56% of Patients use Anti-Anxiety Medication

 This tells you the percent of residents prescribed antianxiety drugs.
 Antianxiety drugs are administered to residents experiencing anxiety and depression.